numbbo/coco/README.md

   respective code and run the example experiment once.
 The build result and an example experiment code can be found under `code-experiments/build/*`.

 * If the example experiment runs, you can start connecting your favorite algorithm to Coco.
-The probably easiest is to replace the random search in the example experiment within the `code-experiments/build/YOURFAVORITELANGUAGE` folder by the call to your algorithm.
-To this end, you can move the `code-experiments/build/YOURFAVORITELANGUAGE` folder wherever you want without the need to build/compile the NumBBO/Coco part a second time.
+The probably easiest is to copy the `code-experiments/build/YOURFAVORITELANGUAGE` folder and replace the random search optimizer in the example experiment file by your algorithm (the details vary).
 Another entry point for your own experiments can be the more complicated algorithms CMA-ES (for the single-objective suites) and SMS-EMOA (for the multiobjective case) in the `code-experiments/examples` folder.
-Do not forget, in any case, to update the result folder and the algorithm name and info in the experiment.
+Do not forget, in any case, to update the output (observers) result folder and the algorithm name and info in the experiment file.
 * Now you can run your favorite algorithm on the `bbob-biobj` (for a multi-objective algorithm) or on the `bbob` suite (for a single-objective algorithm).
 Output is automatically generated in the specified result folder.
 * Postprocess your data from the results folder by typing

     ```
-    python rungeneric.py YOURRESULTFOLDER
+    python code-postprocessing/bbob_pproc/rungeneric.py YOURRESULTFOLDER
     ```

-within the `code-postprocessing/bbob_pproc` folder (or running the `rungeneric.py` script from where your results lie).
 A folder named `ppdata` by default will be generated (the folder name can be changed by the `-o FOLDERNAME` option).
 Note that you can also compare more than one algorithm by specifying more algorithm result folders, separated by blanks.
 * Within the postprocessing's output folder, you will find pdfs of all kinds of plots (e.g. data profiles).
 For the single-objective `bbob` suite, they can be used to produce a summary pdf via LaTeX.
 The corresponding templates in ACM format can be found in the `code-postprocessing/latex-templates` folder.
 LaTeX templates for the multi-objective `bbob-biobj` suite will follow in a later release.
 A basic html output is also available in the result folder of the postprocessing (file `templateBBOBarticle.html`).
 * Once your algorithm runs well, increase the budget in your experiment script and follow the above steps successively until you are happy.
 * If you detect bugs or other issues, please let us know by opening an issue in our issue tracker at https://github.com/numbbo/numbbo/issues.